-MARY MEAUX — Festivals, which means fun, are the horizon for area - Port Arthur News
+MARY MEAUX — Festivals, which means fun, on the horizon for area - Port Arthur News

 The state is now 100 percent open, people are getting vaccinated and hopefully, by now, we know how to wear a mask properly, wash our hands and social distance.
 Yes, some of that may be a bit difficult to do at times but with these being outdoor events with plenty of room to roam, it is feasible, just use some common sense.

-Mary Meaux is a news reporter at The Port Arthur News.
+Mary Meaux is a news reporter for Port Arthur Newsmedia.
 She can be reached at mary.meaux@panews.com.

 DARRAGH DOIRON — Treat yourself to fun, colorful, flavorful finds